Connecting Art, Place and Ideas

 Eva and Marc Besen Centre

-The Eva and Marc Besen Centre (EMBC) is a purpose-built facility adjacent to the existing TarraWarra Museum of Art, opening in mid-2024.
+The Eva and Marc Besen Centre (the Centre) is a purpose-built facility adjacent to the existing TarraWarra Museum of Art, opening this summer.
 It will include a multi-purpose space, suitable for educational workshops, lectures, forums, conferences, classical music concerts and other live arts events.
 It will seat up to 200 people.

 Designed by Kerstin Thompson Architects with landscaping by OCULUS, this state-of-the-art building will also store 300 works from the Museum’s permanent collection of Australian painting and sculpture, viewable through a secure glass wall.
 This visible storage will provide a teaching and learning resource.
 When the EMBC reaches full programming capacity over the coming years, it is estimated that we will present up to 160 programs per annum.